 Hitler never wasted any opportunity to openly mock the contrived alliance of the Allies; even well into WWII, he shared his comical mental imagery of the Allied leaders talking in private: “If Churchill goes to see Stalin, the latter will tear the hide off him!
 He’ll say to Churchill: “I’ve lost ten million men, thanks to your Mr. Cripps !
 If he had kept his mouth shut, the Germans would never have attacked!”"

 “Our socialism goes far deeper … Why need we trouble to socialize banks and factories?
 We socialize human beings.” – Adolf Hitler

-While stressing our differences from communists, we do accept the term “reds” as a label for ourselves, since this was a major colour of the flag of National Socialist Germany also.
+While stressing our differences from communists, we do accept the term “reds” as a label for ourselves, since this was a major colour (albeit in a deeper shade) of the flag of National Socialist Germany also.

 The polemical starting point of National Socialism and communism is the same: the slavemaster is evil.
 The fatal mistake of the communist is to assume that because the slavemaster is evil, the slave must therefore be good.
 The communist ignores all measurements of genuine morality, and instead assigns superiority according to the mere condition of being oppressed.
 The National Socialist, in contrast, is aware that most slaves would gleefully become new slavemasters in an instant if given a chance to do so, and therefore are no better than the current slavemaster (not that this justifies their enslavement).